amritg9/Portfolio/Volunteering/Readme.md

 #### Music Production Club (founder)
 ##### 2022 - Present
 Because of my passion for singing, I founded the Music Production Club at my school; as a group, we have arranged, performed, and recorded successfully numerous times.
 Recently, we finished performing our rendition of "Mr. Blue Sky", and are working towards a series of summer sessions and performances.
+#### Hospice volunteering
+##### 2021 - Present
+I started volunteering for Encompass Health Hospice around mid-2021.
+Talking to hospice patients, I find they need emotional support and enjoy their life.
+So, I decided to bring in choir singing to hospice patients and people living in assisted living facilities.
+I joined few Hospice groups (i,e Three Oaks Hospice and Medical city Hospice) to lead thr choir group singing as well as careing needs.